dmitrychebayewski/hexagonal-library/cluster/readme.md

 is a step forward towards zero-downtime deployment.
 InitContainer is a special container (we can consider it a co-container to a pod) that run to completion during Pod initialization.
-Some ideas how for how to use init containers (await a service, pre-fetch data) make a suggestion that we can prepare Flyway migrations with an init container.
+Some ideas for how to use init containers (await a service, pre-fetch data) make a suggestion that we can prepare Flyway migrations with an init container.

-Before we try to automate the entire deployment, it is vert important to see every single K8S piece working locally according to the specification!
+Before we try to automate the entire deployment, it is important to see every single K8S piece working locally according to the specification!
 We'll need to see the following crucial points in the cluster working:
 - Environment variables, keeping the passwords, in the cluster are set up;
 - Environment variables, keeping the configuration values (config maps) are set up;